MPH, RN, MSN, FNP-C

 We decolonize our bodies by exploring shame deep within and releasing things that do not support us to be whole.
 We need to be detectives of our own thoughts, emotions and bodies.
 If we explore these parts (Internal Family Systems) inside of us and cultivate ways of developing physical, psychological and emotional safety, we can learn to thrive in our unique humanness and live freely.

 I particularly enjoy working with patients on treating depression, anxiety, bipolar, psychosis, anxious/avoidant attachment issues, childhood emotional neglect, transitions, loneliness, burnout/empathy fatigue, life dissatisfaction.
-I work on trauma and root issues, but do not offer stimulants, benzodiazepines, or opioids.
+I do not offer stimulants, benzodiazepines, or opioids.
 I do not offer treatment for those with personality disorders or chemical dependency since these parts need a larger community of experts for support and would benefit from DBT and intensive support groups.

 Types of Therapy Offered